section-engineering-education/engineering-education/content/articles/understanding-and-implementing-graphs-in-java/index.md

 - Path: This method moves from one point in a series to the next.

 ### Graphs with various configurations
-1. Directed graphs: The graph's edges show the graph's orientation.
+1. Directed graphs: It is a collection of linked objects, with all of its edges pointing in the same direction.
 Instead of using lines, a directed graph uses arrows (edges).
 The direction of a node's path is indicated by its arrow.
 We may either proceed in one way or the other.
-2. Weighted Graph: It usually assigns value to the graph edge.
+2. Weighted Graph: This graph assigns value to the graph edge.
 In most cases, the weight represents the difference between the two points.

 ### Storing graphs in memory
-In either of the following three ways, there is a possibility of storing a graph in memory:
+The following three ways shows how to store graphs in memory:
 1. Nodes and vertices may be stored as objects, whereas edges as pointers.
 2. Adjacency matrices can be used, and they should have equal rows and columns.
 A border appears when columns and rows overlap.
-A weighted edge is more essential than an unweighted edge, denoted by the number `1`.
+A weighted edge is more essential than an unweighted edge, denoted by `1`.
 3. In addition to storing, one can also use an adjacency list between graph nodes and vertices.
 A distinct set of adjacency list neighbors may be found for each node or vertex.

 ### Representing graphs in code